Linaro/lava/doc/v2/development.rst

 information on writing LAVA test jobs to test particular device functionality.

+.. index:: git commit messages

+.. _making_git_changes:

 Make your changes
 =================

 * Follow PEP8 style for Python code.
-* Make one commit (and hence one review) per logical change.
 * Use one topic branch for each logical change.
-* Include unit tests in the commit of the change being tested.
+* Include new unit tests in the proposed merge request.
 * Write good commit messages.
-There are a number of useful guides:

-  * `A note about git commit messages`_
-  * `5 useful tips for a better commit message`_
+  * Describe why the change was made, not what files were changed.
+    The commit message should reflect your intention, not the contents of the commit.

   * Avoid putting documentation into the commit message.
 Keep the commit message to a reasonable length (about 10 to 12 lines at most).
+Include changes to the existing documentation in your commit.

   * Usage examples need to go into the documentation, not the commit message.
 Everything which is intended to help users to add this